 Cat Ba Island

 Catch a bus this morning from Ninh Binh to Hai Phong then jump on a ferry to Cat Ba Island, which sits at the southeastern edge of Halong Bay.
-Lan Ha Bay, where Cat Ba can be found, is a part of Halong Bay with the additional attraction of numerous white-sand beaches.
+Lan Ha Bay, where Cat Ba can be found, is part of Halong Bay with the additional attraction of numerous white-sand beaches.
 The total travelling time today is approximately five hours.
-Check in to your hotel in town then enjoy a free afternoon taking it easy.
-Hit the beach, jump in the sea, check out Cat Ba town or go walking around the island before a grabbing a sunset drink.
+Check in to your peaceful, hilltop accommodation and enjoy a free afternoon taking it easy in a hammock, or opt to keep the pace up with a hike or trip to the beach.

 Kayaking around Cat Ba Island